ShMcK/WebpackAngularDemos/Part3/README.md

   .directive('lumxNavbar', require('./nav/nav');
 ```

-This way name changes remain very flexible.
+This way name changes remain very flexible even between files.

-Add the directive and you should be able to see our working navbar.
+Add the directive to `index.html` and you should be able to see our working navbar.

 /app/index.html